thrasher-corp/gocryptotrader/portfolio/README.md

 ## Current Features for portfolio

-+ This package allows for the monitoring of portfolio data
++ This package allows for the monitoring of portfolio data.

 ### Please click GoDocs chevron above to view current GoDoc information for this package